 - Talk about how happy we are that we have the Bible so that we can hear stories about Jesus.
-Remind the children that today our Bible story told us Jesus loved the children.
+Remind the children that today our Bible story told us that Jesus loved the children.
 Point out to the children that the story also tells us that Jesus loves them.
-Encourage the children to tell their family, "Jesus loves me and Jesus loves you too!" - Tell the children to take their leaflet home and share the Bible story on the For My Family Page and the activity with their family.
+Encourage the children to tell their family, "Jesus loves me and Jesus loves you too!" - Tell the children to take their leaflet home and share the Bible story and the activity with their family.